-To earn the associate degree in science (A.S.) from the University, a student must:
+To earn the associate degree in science (A.S.) or associate degree in art (A.A.) from the University, a student must:

 Note: Required of all first year, full time, on campus students.
 Part time students, distance students and students transferring in with 30 or more credits are exempt.

 These courses provide students with minimum competencies needed for higher education, expose them to essential subject areas and their methodologies and introduction them to the practice of critical thinking and creative expression.

 Note: Transfer students with equivalent ENG 117 credit may be encouraged to repeat ENG 117 prior to enrolling in a 300+ level writing course.